-- 1. Students fail definitively and are eliminated from the master's degree program if they: - a.
-Have not obtained at least 12 credits in the ordinary exam session at the end of the first semester of the first year of study, including credits obtained for co-requisite classes (in accordance with article 4.7 b) of these regulations); - b.
-Have not obtained at least 30 credits by the end of the extraordinary session of their first year of study including credits obtained for co-requisite classes (in accordance with article 4.7 b) of these regulations), or, for students of the Master of Science in Commodity Trading, have not obtained at least 51 credits by the end of the extraordinary session of their first year of study, or, for students of the Master of Science in Business Analytics, have not acquired at least 48 credits excluding co-requisite credits by the end of the extraordinary session of their first year of study; - c.
+- Students fail definitively and are eliminated from the master's degree program if they: - Have not obtained at least 12 credits in the ordinary exam session at the end of the first semester of the first year of study, including credits obtained for co-requisite classes (in accordance with article 4.7 b) of these regulations); - b.
+Have not obtained at least 30 credits by the end of the extraordinary session of their first year of study including credits obtained for co-requisite classes (in accordance with article 4.7 b) of these regulations), or, for students of the Master of Science in Commodity Trading, have not obtained at least 51 credits by the end of the extraordinary session of their first year of study, or, for students of the Master of Science in Wealth Management, have not acquired at least 48 credits excluding co-requisite credits by the end of the extraordinary session of their first year of study, or, for students of the Master of Science in Business Analytics, have not acquired at least 51 credits excluding co-requisite credits by the end of the extraordinary session of their first year of study; - c.
 Were admitted conditionally and have not met the conditions required within the period indicated; - d.
 Have not passed co-requisite classes in accordance with article 4.7 b) of these regulations at the latest two semesters after their admission to the master's degree program; - e.
-Have failed a compulsory class or a module definitively in accordance with article 16.4 of these regulations; - f.
+Have failed a compulsory class definitively in accordance with article 16.3 of these regulations; - f.
 Have failed an evaluation definitively, pursuant to article 14 of these regulations; - g.
 Have not respected the deadline indicated in the study plan for submission of the dissertation; - h.
 Have not obtained the 90 or 120 credits for the master's degree aimed for within the time limits for studying defined in article 8 of these regulations. - 2.
-Students fail definitively and are eliminated from the GSEM if they: - a.
-Are eliminated from the master's degree program on which they are enrolled pursuant to the previous paragraph, when they have previously dropped out of or failed another university program; - b.
-Are eliminated from the master's degree program on which they are enrolled pursuant to article 14 of these regulations; - c.
+Students fail definitively and are eliminated from the GSEM if they:

+- a.
+Are eliminated from the master's degree program on which they are enrolled pursuant to the previous paragraph, when they have previously dropped out of or failed another university program; - Are eliminated from the master's degree program on which they are enrolled pursuant to article 14 of these regulations; - c.
 Elimination from a master's degree program or the GSEM is pronounced by the dean.

-V. SUSPENSION OF CLASSES AND EXTRAORDINARY CLASSES
+V SUSPENSION OF CLASSES AND EXTRAORDINARY CLASSES